Methodology

 - Bowlby, J. (1969).
 Attachment and Loss, Vol. 1: Attachment.
 Basic Books.

 - Johnson, S.M.
 (2008).
 Hold Me Tight: Seven Conversations for a Lifetime of Love.
-Little, Brown Spark.
+Little, Brown and Company.

 - Kahneman, D. (2011).
 Thinking, Fast and Slow.
 Farrar, Straus and Giroux.

 - Kramer, L. (2010).
-The essential ingredients of successful sibling relationships.
-Child Development Perspectives.
+The essential ingredients of successful sibling relationships: An emerging framework for advancing theory and practice.
+Child Development Perspectives, 4(2), 80–86.

 - Minuchin, S. (1974).
 Families and Family Therapy.
 Harvard University Press.